perfanalytics/pose2sim/README.md

 #### 2.Calculate extrinsic parameters

 > [!NOTE]
 > _Extrinsic parameters:_ camera positions and orientations in space, need to be recalculated whenever a camera is moved.
-Can be calculated from a board, or from points in the scene with known coordinates.\
+Can be calculated from a board, or from points in the scene with known coordinates (**not just their dimensions!**).\
 > They are stored in a Calib.toml file, in the `translation` and `rotation` arrays.

-> [!TIP]
-> If there is no measurable item in the scene, you can temporarily bring something in (a table, for example), perform calibration, and then remove it before you start capturing motion.

 - 3 available methods:
-  - **With a checkerboard:**\
+  - **With scene coordinates**  (`extrinsics_method = 'scene'`):\
-    Make sure that it is seen by all cameras. \
-    Can be set horizontally (default) or vertically (set `board_position = 'vertical'` in Config.toml). \
-    It should preferably be rather large, as results will not be very accurate out of the covered zone.\
-    Adjust `extrinsics_corners_nb` and `extrinsic_square_size`.
-  - **With scene measurements** (more flexible and potentially more accurate if points are spread out):\
     Manually measure the 3D coordinates of 10 or more points in the scene (tiles, wall lines, boxes, treadmill dimensions...).
 These points should be as spread out as possible.
-Replace `object_coords_3d` by these coordinates in Config.toml.\
+Replace `object_coords_3d` by your coordinates.\
     Then you will be prompted to click on the corresponding image points for each view.
+  - **With a checkerboard** (`extrinsics_method = 'static_board'`):\
+    Make sure that it is seen by all cameras so that it can be automatically detected. \
+    Can be set horizontally (default) or vertically (`board_position = 'vertical'`).\
+    It should preferably be rather large, as results will not be very accurate out of the covered zone.\
+    Adjust `extrinsics_corners_nb` and `extrinsic_square_size`.
-  - **With keypoints:**\
+  - **With keypoints** (`extrinsics_method = 'keypoints'`):\
-    For a more automatic calibration, pose keypoints could also be used for calibration.\
+    For a more automatic calibration, you can calibrate your cameras just by walking and waving your armsaround the scene.\
     **COMING SOON!**
-- Once your cameras are in place, make a quicke recording of the checkerboard laid on the floor, or the raw scene (only one frame is needed, but do not just take a photo unless you are sure it does not change the image format). \
+- Once your cameras are in place, make a quick recording of the checkerboard laid on the floor or of the raw scene (only one frame is needed, but do not just take a photo unless you are sure it does not change the image format). \
   You can remove the checkerboard or the calibration object for the actual capture of your participants.
 - Copy your files in the `extrinsics` folder.
 - Adjust parameters in the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) file.

 <img src="Content/Calib_ext.png" width="920">

+> [!TIP]
+> `extrinsics_method = 'scene'` is recommended.
+>
+> - Works even on unsynchronized cameras
+> - Very accurate if the landmark coordinates are sufficiently spread out
+> - If there is no measurable item in the scene, you can temporarily bring something in (a table, for example), perform calibration, and then remove it before starting to capture motion
+> - Providing that scene coordinates can be retrieved later on, it can be used on old, forgotten video files

 > [!IMPORTANT]
 > Extrinsic calibration error should be below 1 cm, but depending on your application, results will still be potentially acceptable up to 2.5 cm.